 - Insight into the causes of uncertainty and how it is dealt with

 - Linking research with policy and risk management

 This course is an interactive seminar focused on providing opportunities to explore ways in which the Climate and Society degree can be applied.

 The objective of this seminar is to explore how to integrate climate science, social science, policy studies and communication to improve the development of practical solutions for real-world challenges.
 Throughout the course, students will have the opportunity to interact with professionals representing a diverse mix of organizations working on integrating climate within their operations.
 The exposure to a variety of career paths will be coupled with activities to build and improve students’ career advancement skill set.
 The course will build towards the development of a strategy for the next steps of the C+S degree and prepare students for the summer internship period.

 - Linking research with policy

-This course aims to inform students thinking on this topic, and to contribute to their varied preparation for internships and ultimately careers at the boundary between science and society.
+This course is designed to present questions and concepts to contribute to the preparation for internships and ultimately careers at the boundary between science and society.

 Credit Hours: 6

 Instructors: Ben Orlove, Aisha Owusu and Catherine Vaughan

 The purpose of this course is to present questions and concepts that can help contribute to students' varied preparation for internships and ultimately careers at the boundary between science and society.
 It explores some of the challenges of working in this space.
 It also considers how different ways of structuring the relationship between science and society shape the science that is produced and how it is ultimately used.
 To help students reflect on their own experience, it asks students to consider the roles we, as researchers professionals, play in these different structures, and the skills or knowledge might help us to play these roles more effectively.
 The course also considers how we can draw and build on the skills and concepts we have learned over the past year to address these challenges and to make progress toward our personal and professional goals.